samermassad/Iris-Recognition/README.md

 VI.Python implementation
 ========================
-* First, change the current directory into foler `python`.
+* First, change the current directory into folder `python`.
 Afterward, activate the virtual environment that has been installed OpenCV.
 Assume virtual environment named `cv`.
 ```
 cd python/
 workon cv